QUaServer/QUaServer/README.md

 ```

 It simply writes down a list of nodes, each node with the `<n>` *XML tag* and all the node's attributes as *XML attributes*.
 Each `<n>` contains a list of `<r>` *XML tags* as children listing the *forward references* for that node.
 This is all the information required to *serialize* the state of the *Address Space*.

+Note that the `typeName` is not serialized as an *XML attribute*.
+The `typeName` is passed to the `writeInstance` method to allow the user to organize the data by type if desired.
+In the *XML* serialization this is not necessary, but if serializing to *SQL*, knowing the `typeName` might be useful to store all instance of a type in their own table.

 The type `T` can *optionally* implement the following interface: